Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Conclusions and future work

 For completeness, we discussed the effect of several secondary features that affected the experiment \cite{BS}, with specific emphasis on two key physical mechanisms that are believed to weaken localisation.
 The first important aspect we investigated was acceleration.
-We began by clearly demonstrating that it is the kinetic energy alone and not the total energy that sets localisation properties.
+We began by clearly demonstrating that as long as the disordered potential resides on a flat background, localisation properties are set purely by the kinetic energy of the probing wave as it impinges on the disorder.
 We further found that it is possible to chose parameters such that with acceleration, a wavepacket that is easily localised in the flat background potential cannot be fully localised by increasing system size alone.
 However, this can be remedied by increasing the strength of the disorder.
 Second, we explored how Anderson localisation is affected by interparticle interactions.
 Our results suggested that the nonlinearity allows part of the atoms to become effectively delocalised at the given system size, but does not change the localisation length itself (averaged over the energy distribution).
 Interactions do not necessarily completely destroy Anderson localisation -- the latter can still be seen if the nonlinearity is not very strong.
 Depletion of the condensate did not have a major effect on the results.